-Oats have been consumed for over 4,000 years, and in ancient times it was considered a food for the lower classes.
+Oats have been around for over 4,000 years, and in ancient times it was a food for the lower classes.
 But now this perception has changed because of all the beneficial properties that it possesses.
 For this reason, adding oats to any meal, whether breakfast, snacks, etc., is one of the best habits to help you stay healthy.

 Ways to eat oats

 There are many ways to include oats your diet.
 However, these are the two most common ways to consume it: as flakes or as bran.
 The main difference between the two is the process to which the grain is subjected to obtain the two variants.